aco4/LymeQuote/index.md

       new Quote("Live as if you were to die tomorrow.
-Learn as if you were to live forever.", "Mahatma Gandhi"), new Quote("We accept the love we think we deserve.", "Stephen Chbosky", null, "From The Perks of Being a Wallflower"), new Quote("Without music, life would be a mistake.", "Friedrich Nietzsche", null, "From Twilight of the Idols"), new Quote("I am so clever that sometimes I don't understand a single word of what I am saying.", "Oscar Wilde", "From The Happy Prince and Other Stories"), new Quote("To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment.", "Ralph Waldo Emerson"),
+Learn as if you were to live forever.", "Mahatma Gandhi"), new Quote("We accept the love we think we deserve.", "Stephen Chbosky", null, "From The Perks of Being a Wallflower"), new Quote("Without music, life would be a mistake.", "Friedrich Nietzsche", null, "From Twilight of the Idols"), new Quote("I am so clever that sometimes I don't understand a single word of what I am saying.", "Oscar Wilde", null, "From The Happy Prince and Other Stories"), new Quote("To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment.", "Ralph Waldo Emerson"),

       new Quote("Can't fly an airplane while looking down","Logan Bennett"),